streamsend-io/docsify/configuration/uploader.md

 ### binary.chunk.size.bytes

+_The recommended value is "0" - which activates automatic chunk sizing._
 Over-ride for the size of each data chunk that will be produced to the topic.
-Eligible files in files.dir exceeding this size will be split (chunked) into multiple events of this size.
+Eligible files in input.dir exceeding this size will be split (chunked) into multiple events of this size.
-Eligible files in files.dir not exceeding this size are streamed as a single event.
+Eligible files in input.dir not exceeding this size are streamed as a single event.

-The recommended value is "0" - which activates automatic chunk sizing.
+This property can be manually configured to over-ride automatic chunk sizing.

 If greater than "0", then the value must be less than the Kafka cluster message.max.bytes (and the topic message.max.bytes, if configured).
-As the chunk size includes the key and header, the actual message size will always be larger than this value, so allow a margin.
+As the chunk size includes the key and header, the actual message size will always be larger than this value, so allow a margin (recommended : 10-15%)
 Larger chunk sizes improve pipeline throughput.
 Automatic configuration of the chunk size (when binary.chunk.size.bytes=0) depends on a number of factors:
-1. Kafka Cluster max_msg_bytes (or Kafka topic message.max.bytes, whichever is smaller), less  a 10% adjustor.
+1. Kafka Cluster message.max.bytes (or Kafka topic, whichever is smaller), less a 10% headroom allowance.
 2. If the Kafka Cluster is Confluent Cloud (as detected by the bootstrap.servers URL) then it headroom is 55% (instead of 10%).
 Values less than 55% for client producing to Confluent Cloud result in "Message to large" errors.
 A Confluent Cloud basic cluster, which always has a message,max.bytes of 2MB, always logs 'file-chunk-topic message.max.bytes is 2097164' and always subsequently sets the chunk size automatically as 'Automatic configuration of a chunk size of 943759 (55% of message.max.bytes 2097164)'.
 3. For non-Confluent Cloud systems, the Adjustor of 10% can be tuned using file.chunk.size.auto.adjustor, which is only used if the uploader is configured for automatic chunk sizing.
 The chunk size for automatic chunk sizing is calculated at Uploader startup and reported in the logfile '*** Automatic configuration of a chunk size of 943759 (55% of message.max.bytes 2097164)'